jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    Displays all the assumptions (axioms, parameters and variables) a theorem or definition depends on.

-   .. exn:: Closed under the global context
+   The message "Closed under the global context" indicates that the theorem or definition has no dependencies.

       The theorem or definition doesn't depend on any assumptions.